thegetty/quire-docs/content/resources/workshop.md

 ### Inserting the image

 Inserting a new image is a three-step process.
 First, save the image in the `_assets/images/` folder.
 Next, you must create an entry for that image in the `figures.yaml` file and assign the image an `id`.
-Finally, decide what `.md` and where within that file you want the image to appear.
+Finally, decide what `.md` file and where within that file you want the image to appear.
 Then enter a shortcode that references the assigned `id`.

 <div class="try-it-yourself">